hellstorm-software/Kult-Rising/readme.md

 6.12.24
 - added basic car controller
+- added camera lock and unlock for car controller

 Fixes<br>
 - <i>fixed a bug that caused cursor to stay on screen when opening inventory on certain maps</i>